BetterDiscord/docs/docs/plugins/publishing/guidelines.md

 1. Plugins must not access webpack modules outside the official API.
    - This includes injecting into Discord's global webpack declare.
 1. Plugins must not waste hardware resources.
-    - e.g., repeated webpack searching without caching, storing unnecessary data in memory.
     - This includes but is not limited to:
+      - Storing unnecessary data in memory
+      - Repeated webpack searching without caching
       - Excessive event listeners (scroll, resize, keydown, message)
       - Re-running expensive computations
       - Polling for state changes instead of using Flux/event-based subscriptions
       - `MutationObserver`
       - `setInterval`

 ## Security & Privacy